-Return to Church Plan for St. John’s UCC, Mokena June 10, 2020
+Return to Church Plan for St. John’s UCC, Mokena as of August 12, 2020

 “For everything there is a season, and a time for every matter under heaven: a time to be born, and a time to die; a time to plant, and a time to pluck up what is planted; a time to kill, and a time to heal; a time to break down, and a time to build up; a time to weep, and a time to laugh; a time to mourn, and a time to dance; a time to throw away stones, and a time to gather stones together; a time to embrace, and a time to refrain from embracing; a time to seek, and a time to lose; a time to keep, and a time to throw away; a time to tear, and a time to sew; a time to keep silence, and a time to speak; a time to love, and a time to hate; a time for war, and a time for peace.”
 Ecclesiastes 3:1-8

 We find ourselves facing a unique matter under heaven.
 This is a time to fight the COVID-19 pandemic.
 This plan is the product of Pastor Rocky working with church council to work out the most appropriate plan for St. John’s.
 The phases in this plan correspond to the phases of the Restore Illinois plan that was presented on May 5th.
 We have also incorporated some best practices for churches gathered from recommendations from the Illinois Conference of the UCC.
 Many of those recommendations come from research done by the Missouri Mid-South Conference Minister, Rev Dr. Ginny Brown Daniel, who consulted, among other sources, the Center for Disease Control, State Departments of Health, and a comprehensive plan proposed by the Wisconsin Council of Churches.
 We have also had conversation with our church’s insurance carrier to make sure we aren’t overlooking anything.